Skip to Content Pinterest tag

 A group of FirstLight franchisees all stand and cheer

-When Boyd Lowry left the military in 1986 after serving as a Marine, he struggled to find a career that would give him the same sense of purpose and mission.
-After working in several industries, Boyd realized his calling – to serve others through senior home care.
-In 2012, he launched FirstLight Home Care of Bergen County, part of a larger home care franchise, with the goal of enabling seniors to comfortably and safely age in place.
+When Boyd Lowry left the military in 1986 after serving as a Marine, he searched for a new mission that carried the same sense of purpose and service.
+After years of working in different industries, Boyd discovered his true calling — to serve others through in-home senior care in Bergen County, NJ.
+In 2012, he launched FirstLight Home Care of Bergen County, part of a nationally respected home care agency, with a mission to help seniors comfortably and safely age in place.

-Over the past decade, Boyd has grown FirstLight Bergen County into a thriving 60-employee operation that provides personalized in-home care to seniors across Bergen County.
-FirstLight’s licensed and insured caregivers assist with daily activities like bathing, meals, light housekeeping, and medication management.
-The company also offers skilled nursing, therapy services, and 24/7 care.
+Over the past decade, Boyd has built FirstLight into a thriving, 60-employee organization providing personalized senior home health care services throughout Bergen County.
+The company’s licensed and insured home care aides assist with daily needs such as bathing, meal preparation, light housekeeping, and medication management.
+Additionally, FirstLight offers full-time nursing care at home, therapy services, and 24/7 support for clients who require advanced care.

-When asked about his organization’s success, Boyd shines the spotlight back on his employees and clients.
-“Every person on our team genuinely exudes passion for improving seniors’ quality of life,” he explains.
-“Seeing that motivation to serve our aging generation with excellence – that’s true success to me.”
+When asked about his organization’s success, Boyd credits his team and clients.
+“Every person on our team genuinely exudes passion for improving seniors’ quality of life,” he says.
+“That dedication to caring for our aging generation — that’s true success to me.”